ooibp/ProjectEuler/README.md

 # ProjectEuler
-Repository for problems in Project Euler
+Repository for solutions in Project Euler using Go language.